Table of Contents

 After a long hiatus from school, our children are finally headed back to enjoy long days of learning, after-school programs, and sports!

-As for parents, we are getting all of the doctor’s visits out of the way, taking our children for their sports physicals, and completing health screenings.
+As for parents, we’re focused on getting all of the doctor’s visits out of the way, taking our children for their sports physicals, and completing health screenings.

-We’re doing all the necessary things to keep them safe and healthy for the upcoming school year.
+We’re doing what we do best – handling all the necessary things to keep them safe and healthy for the upcoming school year.

 Did You Know